• Skip to primary navigation

 Test Cases For Notepad

 Test Cases For Notepad: Notepad test cases are asked in many testing interviews.
 Depending on your experience level, you’ll be asked to feature specific test cases for the notepad.
-Depending on your operating system, the notepad application will have different features and additional or fewer features.
+Depending on your operating system, the Notepad application will have different features and additional or fewer features.

-Let’s assume the notepad application we will test here is windows-based “Notepad”.
+Let’s assume the notepad application we will test here is Windows-based “Notepad”.
 It has the following options: create a new file, save the file, save the file with a different extension, word wrap, copy, paste, delete, and exit.

 Post On:Test Case For Notepad